We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 White tongue is a term used to describe any area of the tongue that has a grayish-white coating on it.
-The entire tongue may be coated, or the coating may appear in patches.
+The coating may cover the entire tongue, or it may appear in patches.

 In this article, we look at common causes of a white tongue and home remedies to get rid of the problem.